 Matcha cultivars

-Not all matcha is created equal – depending on the cultivar (i.e., the cultivated tea plant variety) the powder comes from, the taste, color, aroma, and foaming properties vary significantly.
-Many high-quality matchas are so-called blends , which combine several cultivars to create a harmonious and complex flavor experience.
+Not all matcha is the same – depending on which cultivar (i.e., which cultivated tea plant variety) the powder comes from, the taste, color, aroma, and foaming behavior differ significantly.

 1. Saemidori – The Gentle One